xibodevelopment/backupwordpress/readme/readme-footer.txt

 2. Choose your schedule, backup type, number of backups to keep and whether to recieve a notification email.
 3. Easily manage exclude rules and see exactly which files are included and excluded from your backup.

+== Upgrade Notice ==

+  * This is a critical update.
+Fixes a bug in the core backup library.
+Please update immediately.

 == Changelog ==

+#### 3.0.1 / 2014-11-20

+  * remove uneeded images
+  * latest hm-backup / fixes a serious bug in backups.
+  * Typos in v 3.0 changelog
+  * Specify POT filename in grunt task
+  * Update POT file
+  * Markdown readme
+  * Regenerate readme
+  * Add plugin headers

 #### 3.0 / 2014-11-14